 - Take Your Time.
 There exists some controversy over how long a stretch should be held.
 Most researchers recommend 30-60 seconds which doesn’t sound like long but you would be surprised at how long it feels when you time yourself.
 If you’re in a rush a minimum of 20 seconds is acceptable.
 Try counting in your head as you stretch.
 It will help you stay focused and consistent.

 - Breathe!!
-Proper breathing helps to relax the body, increases blood flow to muscles/joints, and helps to mechanically remove lactic acid and other by-products.
+Proper breathing helps to relax the body, increases blood flow to muscles/joints, and helps dial down the signals coming from your nervous system.
 You should be taking slow, relaxed breaths when you stretch, trying to exhale as the muscle is stretching.
 The proper way to breathe is to inhale slowly through the nose, expanding the abdomen (not the chest), hold the breath a moment, then exhale slowly through the nose or mouth.
 There should be no force of the breath.

 - stretch your back (upper and lower) first